markaaronslater/NMT/readme.md

 * NMT-driver.ipynb

-  follow notebook instructions to:
+  Open notebook in Google Colab (http://colab.research.google.com) and follow its instructions to:
-  * a) replicate the 6 total steps -- each in its own cell -- needed to preprocess the datasets, as well as train and evaluate a model.
+  * a) replicate the 6 total steps -- each in its own cell -- needed to preprocess the datasets, train, and evaluate a model.
   * b) run unit tests to show correctness of model implementations.

   (all preprocessing steps save their outputs to corresponding files, so that if wish to change a given step, do not need to re-run prior steps).